Need Help? Give us a call.

 Basically, the EBITDA formula allows you to measure your business’s profit while taking some things into account (like revenue and operating expenses) and not other things (tax, interest, depreciation, and amortization).
 It will give lenders a slightly different picture of your business’s finances than your operating income, your net income, or your cash flow.

 The coverage ratio compares your EBITDA to your company’s liabilities—your debt and your lease payments.
-The goal is to see whether or not you’re likely to afford to make your payments, given your profitability.
+The goal is to see whether you can afford to make your payments, given your profitability.

 If the ratio is 1, then you’ll be able to pay off your debts, but just barely.
-The average is a ratio of around 2, according to Accounting Explained, but higher is better: a higher ratio means that you have more money and less debt.
+A higher ratio means that you have more money and less debt.

 Net income: $100,000